Carcinocorini

-Carcinocorini are a tribe of ambush bugs which are distinct in that they have a claw-like modification of the foreleg used to capture their prey.
-Such claws, or chelae, which are common in crabs, are almost unknown in insects.
-Aside from Carcinocorini they are only present in female wasps of the family Dryinidae.
+Carcinocorini are a tribe of ambush bugs which are distinct in that they have a pincer-like modification (chelae) of the foreleg used to capture their prey.
 The name of the tribe is derived from the Greek karkinos for crab and coris for bug.

+It is one of the only 4 insect lineages that known to have evolved true chelae, alongside female wasps of the family Dryinidae, female thrips of the genus Carcinothrips, and the fossil waterbug genus Carcinonepa.